How to scrap your car, and get the best price

 How to scrap or recycle your car, and what prices to expect from the scrap yard

 The sad day when the cost of fixing a car turns out to be more than it is actually worth inevitably comes to most vehicle owners.
-At this point pragmatic motorists will have to take a deep breath and say ‘goodbye old friend’ to their pride and joy, but do you know how to scrap your car?
+At this point the pragmatic motorist generally have to take a deep breath and say ‘goodbye old friend’ to their pride and joy, but do you know how to scrap your car?
 Our handy guide below reveals all.

 There are exceptions when scrapping your car may not be the best idea.
 For example, if your car is a rare or appreciating classic, you’d be nuts to send it to the scrapyard – or vehicle recycler as they’re more commonly known these days.
 You might easily have sentimental attachments to a trusty companion too, but ultimately money talks and the majority of cars on the road are destined for the crusher.